mariettepeutz/bioe231fp/README.md

 ## Data Sources

 ### **External Data Sources**:
-- Genome sequences (FASTA files) were retrieved from the NCBI FTP repository.
+- **Genome sequences** (FASTA files) were retrieved from the NCBI FTP repository.
 For each sequence, we included NCBI Accession IDs, links and URLs to the published articles they were described in, as part of the Supplementary Data 1 .csv file in this repository.
-- Reference genomes and annotation files (GFF files) were pulled from NCBI Genome.
+- **Reference genomes and annotation files** (GFF files) were sourced from NCBI Genome.
 Documentation on this sourcing is in the Supplementary Data 2 PDF file in this repository.
 We manually edited to remove the two annotations for the polygene and the cds, as well as any references to them as 'parent' in the other annotations.
 Without this, JBrowse2 will only display the Polygene annotation.
 - Additional literature consulted is included in the Thematic Focus Write-up PDF in this repository.

 ### **Self-Generated Data**: